JackSzwergold/Cheat-Sheets/content/avahi_daemon.md

 Template: index
 ---

-Avahi daemon is a zero-configuration (zeroconf)/multicast networking implementation that is similar to the “Bonjour” service in Mac OS X. Very useful in getting a Linux box to broadcast it’s services across a network.
+Avahi daemon is a zero-configuration (zeroconf)/multicast networking implementation that is similar to the “Bonjour” service in macOS.
+Very useful in getting a Linux box to broadcast it’s services across a network.

 ### Installation and configuration.